Brittany pointing in a golden field during training

 • • You prefer a simple plan you can repeat, not a circus of tricks.

-Dogs that only touch a field two or three weeks before the season stay chaotic for years.
-The good news is that you do not need a ranch or a trailer full of birds.
-You need a clear idea of what to repeat and what to ignore.
+Dogs that get small consistent sessions all year become steady and reliable.
+Dogs that only touch a field right before season stay chaotic for years.
+The good news is you do not need a ranch.
+You need a clear rhythm and a clear structure.

 Trainer kneeling beside a Brittany during training

-No spam just field-tested notes and the full guide.
+No spam.
+Just field tested notes and the full guide.

 First Steps